aimms/language-reference/advanced-language-components/units-of-measurement/associating-units-with-model-identifiers.rst

 -  internal and external functions.

-.. rubric:: Visibility of the :any:`Unit` attribute
+.. rubric:: Visibility of the Unit attribute

-Within the AIMMS **Model Explorer**, the :any:`Unit` attribute is only visible in the attribute forms of the identifier types listed above if your model already contains the declarations of one or more quantities.
+Within the AIMMS **Model Explorer**, the Unit attribute is only visible in the attribute forms of the identifier types listed above if your model already contains the declarations of one or more quantities.
-If you only want to use the :any:`Unit` attribute to specify a scale factor for an identifier (see below), you can make the :any:`Unit` attribute visible in all attribute forms by adding a *unitless* quantity to your model (i.e. a quantity with base unit 1).
+If you only want to use the Unit attribute to specify a scale factor for an identifier (see below), you can make the Unit attribute visible in all attribute forms by adding a *unitless* quantity to your model (i.e. a quantity with base unit 1).

-.. rubric:: :any:`Unit` attribute value
+.. rubric:: Unit attribute value

 In its simplest form, the unit definition of a parameter, variable or constraint is just a reference to a base or compound unit symbol.
 In